Jackson Zoo: History of the Jackson Zoo

 In 1985, taking in more space from Livingston Park allowed for the development of the African Rainforest Exhibit.
 In 1987, Barbara Barrett Piazza was hired as director.
 In 1989, accreditation came from the Association of Zoos and Aquariums (now known as the AZA).

 In 1995, the state government provided $4 million for improvements to the facilities.
 In 1998, the city agreed to a $1.5 million match.
 Including the African savannah and the Mississippi Wilderness Exhibits, it would be the largest capital improvement project in the zoo's history.

 In 1996, the zoo became a member of a community organization called ZAPP (Zoo Area Progressive Partnership) in an endeavor to assist with the regeneration of the neighborhoods surrounding the location.

 In 2004, the Friends of the Zoo installed a new Endangered Species Carousel.
 Built with the site in mind, it features zebras, leopards, giraffes, and tigers to ride, instead of the traditional horses.
 Even an alligator bench was built, with handicapped accessibility.

 In 2005, the African Savannah Exhibit opened to the public.
 Barbara Piazza retired as director; Beth Poff became the fifth.

 In 2006, the Wilderness Mississippi area opened.
 Renovations were completed to exhibit two orangutans from Borneo.
 The zoo was named a "Southern Travel Treasure" by AAA Magazine.

 In 2007, recognizing the expanded facilities, the Jackson Zoo was named the "Travel Attraction of the Year" presented by the Mississippi Tourism Association; it received the "Attraction of the Year" at the Jackson Convention & Visitors Bureau Summit Awards.
 Drawings began for Asia exhibit improvements, including a new tiger facility and a water garden.

 Also in 2007, a groundbreaking was held for the Gertrude C. Ford Education Center in the Wilderness Mississippi area.
 In October that year, renovations were completed in the animal hospital, with state funding and donations from Baptist Medical Center.

 In 2010, the decision was made to send two popular elephant residents to another zoo to form a larger herd, due to lack of acreage and newly discovered species needs.
 The Southern White rhino becomes the largest mammal in the zoo, and moves to the elephant enclosure.

 In 2017, orangutans on loan from other facilities were removed to new properties due to the age of their enclosure and lack of funding to renovate in a timely fashion.

-In September of 2019, the park closed to the public while re-establishing United States Department of Agriculture Class C licensing.
+In September 2019, the park closed to the public while re-establishing United States Department of Agriculture Class C licensing.
 Zoo staff remained in place for animal and facility care under the City of Jackson Department of Parks and Recreation.

 As of August 22, 2020, the zoo is open to the public for limited hours on weekends due to COVID-19 restrictions, and awaiting the finalizing of a new management agreement under zoOceanarium LCC with the City of Jackson.